Air Fryer Doughnuts – Low Fat Recipe

 Cool on a rack.
 Dip in a powdered sugar glaze, or make a chocolate glaze for chocolate doughnuts, or frost with buttercream frosting.

-How to store doughnuts
+How to Store Doughnuts

 Store leftover doughnuts at room temperature in an airtight container for several days.
 Or in the refrigerator for 3 to 4 days.
 Store them in the freezer for up to three months, and take one out whenever you’d like a sweet treat.